sandoche/Monero-miner-website/README.md

 # Monero-miner-website
-A simple page to mine monero using Coin hive
+A simple page to mine Monero using Coinhive from anywhere without having to login or to type commands

 ## Demo
 http://miner.learn.uno